freealise/freealise/ar/README.md

 //upload video/subs to archive.org for transcoding (https://archive.org/details/download_20240209_0047)

 //remove gizmo; audio upload
-//canvas for blur interface (keep in gradio for grayscale reference)
+//canvas or set of hrs for blur interface (keep in gradio for grayscale reference)
 //average points and offset then for lerp by difference, then average the offset version
 //or fft (https://doc.babylonjs.com/typedoc/classes/BABYLON.Analyser for curve smoothing)
   https://stackoverflow.com/questions/67191566/fft-calculation-in-javascript-of-vibration-data